Pediatric Dentistry

 Efforts to Help Children Cooperate with Treatment

-At SACHI Dental Clinic, we make various efforts to ensure children do not develop a fear of dental treatment.
-Our entire staff, including female dentists, interact gently and kindly to create an environment where children can relax and receive treatment.
+At SACHI Dental Clinic, we take various measures to ensure children do not develop a fear of dental treatment.
+Our entire staff, including our female dentists, strives to create an environment where patients can receive treatment while feeling relaxed and cared for.

 - We prepare rewards for children who do their best during treatment.

-We also carefully explain the treatment details and precautions to parents and provide advice on home care.
-We are always thinking of ways to ensure “children are not afraid of the dentist.”
+Furthermore, we provide parents with detailed explanations of treatment details and precautions, as well as advice on home care.
+We are constantly considering ways to ensure “children are not afraid of the dentist.”

 Handling Cases where Cooperation with Treatment is Difficult